denjhang/wav2mgs2fui/README.md

 # wav2mgs2fui
  The translated Wave MML program and the MML to FUI conversion program in mgs format allow you to easily make the YM2413 sound human voice on the Furnace.
+ This program will perform Fourier transformation on the waveform at 1/60 second intervals (optional precision), obtain the frequency and volume, and use multiple OPLL channels to play sine waves simultaneously to play the human voice.
+The best results will be obtained when you choose 1/60 second and 5 OPLL channels.
 # Wave MML
 https://mdpc.dousetsu.com/utility/msx/wave_mml.htm
 https://mdpc.dousetsu.com/other/tech/fm1ch.htm